Joshua-K1234/sql-data-warehouse-project/README.md

 ## What does the project do?
 Why?
 This project takes in 6 csv files related to products, sales and customers and processes them so that they are ready for analyis.

-## 🎯 Objectives
+## 🚀 Key Features
-- **Centralized Data Storage**: Store structured data in a well-defined schema.
+- Centralized Data Storage: Combines product, sales, and customer data into a unified schema.
-- **ETL Pipeline**: Automate data extraction, transformation, and loading from CSV sources.
-- **Analytics & Reporting**: Enable business users to run SQL queries and generate insights.
-- **Scalability**: Optimize performance within SQL Server.
+- Automated ETL Pipeline: Extracts, transforms, and loads data from CSVs using stored procedures.
+- Clean, Structured Data: Ensures consistency and reliability for analysis.
+- SQL Views for Analysis: Provides a foundation for insights and reporting.
+- Scalable Performance: Designed for efficient querying and batch updates.

 ## 🛠️ Tech Stack
 - **Data Warehouse**: SQL Server